memgraph/docs/docs/reference-guide/graph-algorithms.md

 ## Breadth-first search

-In breadth-first search traversal starts from a single node, and the order of visited nodes is decided based on nodes' breadth (distance from the source node).
+In breadth-first search (BFS) traversal starts from a single node, and the order of visited nodes is decided based on nodes' breadth (distance from the source node).
 This means that when a certain node is visited, it can be safely assumed that all nodes that are fewer relationships away from the source node have